Topological decoding of grid cell activity via path lifting to covering spaces: Materials and Methods

-Here, $S$ is a normalization factor that allows us to interpret the error as a percentage of the size of the physical environment.
-In the simulation study, $S = 100$, which is the length and width of the map.
-In the one-dimensional experimental study, $S = 320$, which is the length of the build-up track.
-In the two-dimensional experimental study, $S = 1.5$, which is the length and width of the physical environment for each segment.
-A lower reconstruction error indicates a higher degree of alignment between the original path and the reconstructed path.
+Here, $S$ is a normalization factor that allows the error to be interpreted as a fraction of the environment size.
+When computing the global reconstruction error, we use $S = 100$ (the length and width of the map) for the simulation study and $S=1.5$ (the length and width of the physical environment in m) for the two-dimensional experimental study.
+When computing local reconstruction errors of shorter path segments, we use $S$ to be the larger of the length and width of the path segment.
+A lower reconstruction error indicates closer agreement between the original and the reconstructed path.

+Throughout this paper, we compare the global and local reconstruction errors against baseline errors computed between pairs of independent movement trajectories in the same environment (Fig.~\ref{fig:simulation_result}E, Fig.~\ref{fig:Gardner-comp}K).
+Given two discrete paths $\Psi: \{0,1, \dots T-1\} \to \mathbb{R}^2$ and $\Omega: \{0,1, \dots T-1\} \to \mathbb{R}^2$ of equal length, the error between two paths is computed analogously:

+where $\Omega^*$ is the transformed path of $\Omega$ after aligning it to $\Psi$.
+When computing the baseline global reconstruction errors from independent simulations (Fig.~\ref{fig:simulation_result}E), we use $S = 100$.
+When computing the baseline local errors between two random local paths (Fig.~\ref{fig:Gardner-comp}K), we set $S$ to be the mean size of two paths, where the size of a path is the maximum of the length and width.